JalisoCSP/jekyll-tailwind/_posts/2019-11-28-technomads-datascience.md

 Overall, it was a brilliant evening, thanks to John and Joseph for coming along to TechNomads and sharing your expertise and thanks everyone for coming!
 I certainly learned a lot and if you couldn't attend, be sure to check out the slides!
 <br><br>
-You can find [John](https://twitter.com/jaspajjr) and [Joseph](https://twitter.com/JosephAllen1234) and [PDFTA](https://twitter.com/PDFTA_data) on Twitter.
+You can find [John](https://twitter.com/jaspajjr), [Joseph](https://twitter.com/JosephAllen1234) and [PDFTA](https://twitter.com/PDFTA_data) on Twitter.
 They also co-organise [PyDataMCR](https://twitter.com/pydatamcr) where they have monthly meetups as well as monthly Code Nights to bring your questions and help others with theirs!
+<br><br>
+This article is also published on [medium](https://medium.com/@_kaparker/technomads-data-science-7bd1aef21d45?source=friends_link&sk=03db30382228da0e2d660711b0ff016a).